 Q: Can I put my cycling backpack in the washing machine if it gets sweaty?

-Available in a range of colours and with a whole host of extras, the Timbuk2 Spire Backpack is our top cycling backpack.
+Available in a range of colors and with a whole host of extras, the Timbuk2 Spire Backpack is our top cycling backpack.

-Our best value pick is the smaller but versatile Rupumpack Insulated Hydration Backpack.
+Our best value pick is the versatile Osprey Packs Daylite Daypack.

 Best Cycling Shorts: Ride Long Distances Comfortably